is24ch/get-labels-in-PR-action/README.md

+## Disclaimer
+The custom GitHub Action must be public repository.
+Also GitHub doesn't support to call action from the internal repository yet.
+This issue is still open in the GitHub roadmap https://github.com/github/roadmap/issues/74 In other words, this repo is public by design. :)

 # Get Labels in PR
 Get all labels in the PR and assign it to GitHub environment

-## Disclaimer
-Yes this repo is public by design. :)

 ## Inputs
 - `GITHUB_TOKEN` - set to `secrets.GITHUB_TOKEN`, this is provided by GitHub Actions